peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

   = Su
 $$

-In the weak line limit, the aborption by a single line is independent from line shape, and it is linear with mass path.
+In the weak line limit, the absorption by a single line is independent from line shape, and it is linear with mass path.

 ### Strong Line Limit